 There is a trick to using charcoal grills that reduces fuel costs.
 When you put large pieces of charcoal in the hopper, it leaves empty spaces in between.
 Since all charcoal is not of the same quality, the specifics vary per company.

 This includes things like density and source material.
 So larger lumps with bigger gaps have less pound value.
-Whereas, the same quantity of medium lump charcoal will have higher pound value.
+Whereas, the same quantity of medium lump charcoal will have a higher pound value.

 What other things should you know about the Masterbuilt Gravity Series 560 Digital Charcoal Grill and Smoker